- By Richard Berry

 These are the main things to consider when deciding which is the best SIPP provider for you:

-There are two different types of SIPP and which one you choose depends on how you want to invest for your retirement.
+There are two types of SIPP and which you choose depends on how you want to invest for your retirement.
+Below we explain the difference between Low-Cost and Full SIPPs.

 Low-Cost SIPPs

-The low-cost SIPP (also known as SIPP lite or DIY SIPP) typically charges lower fees than a full SIPP.
-This is because it is ‘execution-only’, which means the provider offers a platform for you to choose and manage your investments, with generally fewer investment choices and often no investment advice.
+The low-cost SIPP (also known as SIPP lite or DIY SIPP) normally has lower fees than a full SIPP.
+This is because it is ‘execution-only’, which means the provider offers a platform for you to choose and manage your investments.
+There are generally fewer investment choices and often no investment advice.

 Low-cost SIPPs offer fewer asset classes than their full cost counterpart and typically include listed equities, Exchange Traded Funds (ETFs) and bonds, but not unlisted equity or commercial property.